w3c/staticrange/staticrange.md

 ## Example Usage

 One example of where a `StaticRange` would be immediately useful is with the `beforeinput` event.
-This event has a need to specify a selection range however we don't want the user agent to have to maintain a full `Range` for the lifetime of the event object.
+This event has a need to specify a selection range, however we don't want the user agent to have to maintain a full `Range` for the lifetime of the event object.

 Here is example code showing how a user might access the current selection range during